D-Robotics/rdk_doc_en/docs/RDK.md

-## Overview of Horizon RDK Suite
+## Overview of D-Robotics RDK Suite

-**Horizon Robotics Developer Kits**, abbreviated as Horizon RDK Suite, is a robot development kit built on the Horizon intelligent chip, including RDK X3, RDK X3 Module, and RDK Ultra.
-In combination with the TogetheROS.Bot robot middleware, the Horizon RDK Suite can help developers quickly build robot prototypes and carry out evaluation and verification work.
+**D-Robotics Developer Kits**, abbreviated as D-Robotics RDK Suite, is a robot development kit built on the D-Robotics intelligent chip, including RDK X3, RDK X3 Module, and RDK Ultra.
+In combination with the TogetheROS.Bot robot middleware, the D-Robotics RDK Suite can help developers quickly build robot prototypes and carry out evaluation and verification work.

-This document will provide detailed instructions on how to use the Horizon RDK Suite, including setting up the development environment, running example tutorials, developing applications, and customizing system images.
+This document will provide detailed instructions on how to use the D-Robotics RDK Suite, including setting up the development environment, running example tutorials, developing applications, and customizing system images.
 Regardless of which hardware you choose to use, the content described in this document will provide you with a consistent user experience.

 ## Product Introduction